 Types of Death . . . and Resurrection

-While many heroic stories involve physical stakes of life and death, many do not.
-They deal, rather, with the life and death of dreams, hope, and self-esteem.
+However, not all heroic stories involve physical stakes of life and death.
+They deal, rather, with the death of dreams, hope, and self-esteem.
 They are battles fought in the places of everyday life.

-With this in mind, don’t make the mistake of thinking that your hero needs to actually die.
+With this in mind, don't make the mistake of thinking that your hero needs to actually die.
 Rather, their dreams may die.
-Their hope in their own value may die.
-Or their relationships may die.
+Their hope may die.
+Their relationships may die.

 In a nutshell, there are four levels or “planes” or resurrection you can use in your story's climax, and they all involve a death and then a resurrection.
 These resurrection planes are:

 - Mental / Emotional